TejaswiKodithala/Real-Time-Communication-System-Powered-By-AI/README.md

 -  Model saved as .h5 file for deployment.

 ## 🎯 Use Case
--Individuals with speech or hearing disabilities -Educational institutions and special schools
+- Individuals with speech or hearing disabilities
+- Educational institutions and special schools
--Smart accessibility tools in hospitals or public spaces
+- Smart accessibility tools in hospitals or public spaces

 ## 📈 Future Enhancements
--Add voice command-to-gesture translation
+- Add voice command-to-gesture translation
--Integrate with wearable devices
+- Integrate with wearable devices
--Improve gesture vocabulary with dynamic learning -Support for multiple regional languages
+- Improve gesture vocabulary with dynamic learning
+- Support for multiple regional languages